+Family Infant Toddler (FIT) Early Intervention services are available in the agency's offices in three counties, Santa Fe, Rio Arriba and Los Alamos.
 FIT is part of a statewide program that provides early intervention services to infants and toddlers who have, or are at risk for, delays in development.
+Las Cumbres' FIT program provides a continuum of integrated developmental and therapeutic services to families who have concerns about the development of their young child ages birth to three.

 This program’s goal is to strengthen the capacity of families to meet the developmental and health-related needs of their infant or toddler.
 The FIT staff work with children and their families to achieve optimal physical, emotional, social, and cognitive development.
 Families also are encouraged and mentored by staff to develop healthy, positive, and nurturing relationships with their children.
 In fiscal year 2015, 1,578 individuals received direct, indirect, and/or outreach services.